Skip to content

 • Decentralised social media, by advising social network Bluesky and contributing to the development of the underlying AT Protocol.

 • Decentralised and privacy-preserving approaches to carbon emissions accounting and reporting, as well as tracking other sustainability issues such as deforestation across supply chains.
-(This is a new research area, so I haven’t written much about it yet.)
+See our Emission Impossible paper as an example.

 My approach to research: